 Sustainability Metrics for Renewable Energy Business

 Today’s investors care about more about the environment than profits.
-They use tools like the sustainability accounting standards board (SASB) to evaluate your project.
+They use tools like the Sustainability Accounting Standards Board (SASB) to evaluate your project.
 Be ready to report on:

 • Carbon Avoidance: Sustainability metrics for renewable energy businesses often focus on avoided emissions.
 This metric quantifies the total volume of greenhouse gases prevented by delivering clean energy to the grid instead of relying on traditional fossil fuel-based sources.

-Key Tips to Help You Secure a Loan
+Key Tips to Help You Secure a Loan for Renewable Energy Business

 Securing a loan for your renewable energy business requires a different pitch than seeking equity.
 Lenders want to see stability and guaranteed cash flow.